nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Moving-Deleting.md

 ## Delete

 Use **Local \| Delete** to delete local files (or directories) from the working tree.
-You either may delete the files directly or move them to the trash.
+You either may permanently delete the files directly, or move them to the trash (operating-system specific, e.g. the recycle bin on Windows).